 Our audit procedures included, amongst others, reviewing management's assessment of impairment indicators for the Group's plant and equipment and right-of-use assets.
-We made inquiries with management on their assessment for the CGUs, assessed the reasonableness of management's key assumptions used such as discount rate and revenue growth rate against historical and expected future financial performances.
-Additionally, we performed sensitivity test on certain key assumptions to evaluate the sensitivity of the outcomes, taking into account the downside scenarios against reasonably plausible changes to the key assumptions.
+We made inquiries with management on key assumptions and estimates used in their assessment, assessed the reasonableness of management's key assumptions used such as discount rate and revenue growth rate against historical and expected future financial performances.
+Additionally, we performed sensitivity test on certain key assumptions to evaluate the sensitivity of the outcomes, taking into account the downside scenarios against reasonable plausible changes to the key assumptions.
 Our internal valuation specialist assisted us in evaluating the reasonableness of management's discount rates.
-We reviewed management's allocation of reversal of impairment loss to the underlying assets of the CGUs.
 We also reviewed the adequacy and appropriateness of the disclosures concerning those key assumptions in the financial statements.